How to Pack Your Existential Navigation Bundle

 I play the shakuhachi, a Japanese bamboo flute once used by Zen monks in pursuit of spiritual awakening.

-Well, I’m still stuck somewhere between “snooze” and “slow awakening,” but one thing’s certain:
+Well, as for awakening, I’m still stuck somewhere between hitting snooze and tumbling out of bed, but one thing’s certain:

 Playing the shakuhachi means getting acquainted with your breath.
 Not the one you wish you had, but the one that’s actually there, in the moment.